Einstein - The Smallest Horse In The World

 Full Size Photo

 BBC Nature - Lizard has problem-solving skills 13 July 2011Last updated at 08:33 By Victoria Gill Science reporter, BBC Nature The lizard used a novel "head-butting" technique to retrieve its treat A vibrant green tree-dwelling lizard has surprised scientists with its mental prowess by succeeding in a problem-solving test.

-July Fourth tragedy: Dolphins 'carried Luis Arturo Polanco Morales' body to shore' By Daily Mail Reporter UPDATED: 09:02 GMT, 6 July 2011 July Fourth weekend ended in tragedy for one family when a man drowned after being caught in an undertow.
+July Fourth tragedy: Dolphins 'carried Luis Arturo Polanco Morales' body to shore' By Daily Mail Reporter Updated: 09:02 GMT, 6 July 2011 July Fourth weekend ended in tragedy for one family when a man drowned after being caught in an undertow.
 The body of 47-year-old Luis Arturo Polanco Morales, of Denham Springs, was found by authorities about ten to 15 feet from the shore line.

 7 July 2011Last updated at 00:37 By Matt Walker Editor, BBC Nature Panzee, a chimp with a talent for words A talented chimpanzee called Panzee can recognise distorted and incomplete words spoken by a computer, scientists have discovered.
 That suggests that apes may be more capable of perceiving spoken sounds than previously thought, and that the common ancestor of humans and chimps may also have had this ability.
 It also refutes the idea that humans have brains uniquely adapted to process speech, say the scientists who have published their findings in the journal Current Biology.
 BBC Nature - Chimp recognises synthetic speech

 Orangutan saves drowning chick A visitor to US zoo, captured moment when a 15 stone ape mounted a delicate rescue of the young bird, tenderly lifting it from the water using a leaf.The curious ape was in its enclosure, when it noticed the bird’s struggle in the pondIt yanked a leaf from a nearby bush and extended its arm out to the bird, beckoning to the chick in the hope that it will latch onto the leaf.Onlookers cheered as orangutan managed to get the bird to grip the leaf for a split second only to have the bird drop again.In a last-ditch attempt to rescue the chick, the orangutan gently waved the leaf in front of the bird which managed to latch on to it.The ape plucked the bird from the water to the delight of the crowd.

-Dolphins use double sonar Posted by Xeno on June 7, 2011 Dolphins and porpoises use echolocation for hunting and orientation.
+Dolphins use double sonar Posted by Anonymous on June 7, 2011 Dolphins and porpoises use echolocation for hunting and orientation.
 By sending out high-frequency sound, known as ultrasound, dolphins can use the echoes to determine what type of object the sound beam has hit.
 Researchers from Sweden and the US have now discovered that dolphins can generate two sound beam projections simultaneously.
 “The beam projections have different frequencies and can be sent in different directions.
 The advantage is probably that the dolphin can locate the object more precisely”, says Josefin Starkhammar, a newly examined doctor in Electrical Measurements at Lund University, who also holds a Master’s degree in Engineering Physics.The study, which was carried out together with scientists from San Diego, was published in the latest issue of the journal Biology Letters.